 I’m using quinoa here for a more nutritious risotto (or “quinotto”, I should say!?).
 There’s no butter or cheese in this recipe either, although it’s surprisingly creamy and cheesy!
 I use cashews that I blend with vegetable stock and nutritional yeast to get a luscious, cheesy sauce that once added to the cooked quinoa makes it suuuper creamy and oh so flavourful.

 I hope you can get your hands on some fiddleheads before they’re gone.
 And if you can’t find them, I hope you give this risotto a try anyways (just sub any vegetables you like!).
 It’s so delicious and great for all seasons.

-- 5 oz fiddlehead ferns (about 1½ cups)
+- 5 oz fiddlehead ferns about 1 1/2 cups

-- 2 tbsp extra-virgin olive oil, divided
+- 2 tbsp extra-virgin olive oil divided

-- 1 medium onion, chopped
+- 1 medium onion chopped

-- 1 large garlic clove, minced
+- 1 large garlic clove minced

-- 1 cup quinoa, rinsed well
+- 1 cup quinoa rinsed well

-- 2½-3 cups vegetable stock (or as needed)*
+- 2 1/2-3 cups vegetable stock or as needed*

-- ⅓ cup raw, unsalted cashews
+- 1/3 cup raw unsalted cashews

 - 2 tbsp nutritional yeast